BS Computer Science (Metro)

 Concentration requirements, 15 credits

-Students must complete any one of three concentration areas: Cybersecurity and Information Assurance, Big Data and Analytics, Mobile and Game Application Development.
+Students must complete any one of three concentration areas: Cybersecurity and Information Assurance, Big Data Analytics, Game and Mobile Application Development.
 Each concentration requires the successful completion of five courses (15 credits).
 Students completing the BS in Computer Science with a concentration in the Cybersecurity and Information Assurance concentration are eligible to receive a Certificate of Completion of a NSA & DHS designated CAE-CDE program of study from FDU’s Center for Cybersecurity and Information Assurance (CCIA).
 Students pursuing a concentration in Game and Mobile Application Development are recommended to take two computer animation courses from the School of Art and Media Studies as a Free Elective and a Technical Elective in the B.S.
 Computer Science curriculum.

 Cybersecurity and Information Assurance